 English teachers at private elementary schools and high schools enjoy the benefit of teaching several hours daily in classrooms, generally the same hours every week.
 Teachers are usually required to have a TEFL certification although some schools require a bachelor’s degree.
 Hiring begins at the start of each semester, January/February and August/September.
 The pay is enough to live modestly.
-Check out the highly acclaimed International Baccalaureate school in Kiev for openings.
+Check out the highly acclaimed International Baccalaureate school in Kyiv for openings.

 Language centers are a popular option for teaching English in the Ukraine.
 Because they are not tied to school semesters, classes start year round.
-There are several throughout the country in the larger cities of Kiev and Dnipropetrovsk and a few of the smaller cities like Lugansk.
+There are several throughout the country in the larger cities of Kyiv and Dnipropetrovsk and a few of the smaller cities like Lugansk.
 Most require a TEFL or CELTA certificate.
 The majority of classes are in the evenings.
 Types of classes include group discussions, corporate lessons, adult classes, children’s classes, and English classes emphasizing professions such as restaurants, hospitality or medicine.
-A few schools with locations throughout the country are Native English School, AEC, International House Kyiv, Cicerone, and British Council.
+A few schools with locations throughout the country are AEC, International House Kyiv, Cicerone, and British Council.

 Another common way to teach English and earn money in the Ukraine is through private lessons.
 Even if an individual teaches for a language center or at a private institution, they will likely supplement their income with private lessons.
 Private students are often obtained through tutoring current students, friends of students or recommendations.
 Private lessons start year round.
 Read this helpful account of an English teacher’s average week in the Ukraine.
 It is worth a read.